Auslan Interpreted

 Warning

-This production contains mature adult themes including violence, depictions of torture, murder, self-harm and suicide.
+This production contains mature adult themes including supernatural themes, violence, depictions of torture, murder including children, self-harm and suicide.
 It also contains sudden loud noises, strobe lighting, haze and smoke.

 Accessibility at QPAC